-The Best High-Tech Appliances That Will Clean Your Home for You
+11 Best High-Tech Cleaning Appliances That Will Clean the Home for You

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

-Now that home has also become a workspace for many during the pandemic, keeping your living quarters clean and decluttered is even more important.
-Lacking the motivation to keep things spick and span?
+Since the home has also become a workspace for so many, keeping your living quarters clean and decluttered is more important than ever.
+Lacking the motivation to break out the vacuum?
 We don’t blame you.
 Cleaning is a slog, but thankfully there are plenty of cleaning gadgets out there that make cleaning easier and sometimes, dare we say, fun.

-Read on to see how you can take control of your chores with these ten affordable cleaning appliances.
+Read on to see how you can take control of your chores with these 11 affordable cleaning appliances.

 Used For: An all-terrain option for sucking up dust, hair, crumbs, and other debris on floors and carpet

 If you’re looking for your next vacuum, the Shark Rotator NV500 is a great budget choice that beats most vacuums at its price point.
-It has many benefits that you would expect of a modern vacuum (bagless, long-reach hose, multiple attachments) while having a cord means traditionalists won’t have to worry about docking the device.
+It has many benefits that you would expect from a modern vacuum (bagless, long-reach hose, multiple attachments) while having a cord means traditionalists won’t have to worry about docking the device.

-One thing to keep in mind is that the NV500 is not compatible with the under-appliance wand that you might see in some of the sales pictures.
-If missing this attachment is a dealbreaker for you, visit the Shark website to look at their compatibility list and decide whether splurging on a higher model that is compatible with the wand makes sense for you.
+One thing to keep in mind is that the NV500 is not compatible with the under-appliance wand pictured in many Shark advertisements.
+If not having this attachment is a dealbreaker, visit the Shark website to look at their compatibility list and decide whether splurging on a higher model with the wand makes sense.

 Used For: A hands-off approach to floor and carpet cleaning

-We promised fun cleaning, so here is one option that allows you to command your device with Wi-Fi controls.
+We promised fun cleaning, so here is one option that allows you to get your chores down by harnessing the power of WiFi.
 The iRobot Roomba 675 is a robot vacuum that loosens, lifts, and suctions dirt from both hard floor and carpet.
 While you can manually control it with the iRobot Home App, it can also do the job independently.
-Schedule automatic cleaning times within the app, or if you have the proper equipment, you can utilize Google Assistant/Alexa voice commands to have your robot vacuum at the ready.
+Schedule automatic cleaning times within the app, or if you have a smart home device, you can utilize Google Assistant/Alexa voice commands to have your robot vacuum on command.
 The robot can run for up to 90 minutes on its own before it returns to its dock to recharge, and it’s pretty good about not getting stuck on rugs or falling down the stairs.

-While the iRobot Roomba 675 stands out at its price point because of its durability and low-maintenance upkeep, one of its shortcomings that many budget robot vacuums have is the lack of a barrier system that keeps the Roomba 675 within a particular area.
-Instead of having a smart map and a specific game plan when running unsupervised (like robots in the $400+ category), the Roomba 675 relies on its dirt sensors and bump-and-run navigation to get the job done.
-Not a problem for smaller homes, but a larger living space might be better suited to a smart mapping vacuum like the iRobot Roomba i7.
+While the iRobot Roomba 675 stands out at its price point thanks to its durability and low-maintenance upkeep, the lack of a barrier system to keep it within a particular area means it might need a bit more babysitting than mid-range and high-end robotic vacuums.
+This isn’t much of a problem for smaller homes, but a larger living space might be better suited to a smart mapping vacuum like the iRobot Roomba i7 ($924.99).

 Used For: You guessed it, mopping

-Designed to clean hard floors, this little 10-pound mopping robot intelligently tackles dirt and stains with three different cleaning modes: Dry sweeping, Damp Sweeping, and Wet Mopping.
-The iRobot Braava jet intuitively knows which mode you want depending on the type of cleaning pad attached.
+Designed to clean tile and hard floors, this little 10-pound mopping robot intelligently tackles dirt and stains with three different cleaning modes: dry sweeping, damp sweeping, and wet mopping.
+The iRobot Braava Jet intuitively switches modes according to the type of cleaning pad attached.
 You can also set boundaries within your house with the Virtual Wall mode to keep the robot outside of rooms without a door.

-In the Braava jet package, you’ll receive two cleaning pads of each type, along with a battery charger to keep your robot worker filled with energy.
-While you might have to manually scrub tougher stains out after this robot is done, it will keep your overall house consistently clean.
-The Braava jet 240 is also more suitable for servicing smaller spaces and apartments versus cleaning homes with larger square footage.
-If you have a larger home, upgrading to the iRobot Braava 380t is worth looking into.
+In the Braava Jet package, you’ll receive two cleaning pads of each type, along with a battery charger to keep your robot happily mopping away.
+While you might have to manually scrub tougher stains out after this robot is done, it will keep your floors free from the worst of everyday dirt, stains, and spills.
+The Braava Jet 240 is great for smaller spaces and apartments, though it may struggle with cleaning larger homes.
+If you have a larger home, consider upgrading to the iRobot Braava 380t for a smoother experience.

 Used For: Deep cleaning carpet, couches, stairs, detailing cars

-With this tool in tow, you can spray and scrub your carpet or couch with a combination of hot water and BISSELL Professional Spot & Stain solution, and use the high-powered vacuum to deliver the finishing blow to any offending stain.
-The heatwave technology of the water tank keeps your tap water hot for the duration of the cleaning process for more effective cleaning, and once you’re finished, the hose has a self-cleaning tool that will purge all the built-up hair and odor collected throughout your session.
+With this little beast in tow, the worst messes will fall before the might of hot water and BISSELL Professional Spot & Stain solution, while the high-powered vacuum will deliver the finishing blow to any offending stain.
+The water tank’s heatwave technology keeps your tap water hot for the duration of the cleaning process for more consistent, effective cleaning, and once you’re finished, the hose has a self-cleaning tool to purge all the built-up hair and odor collected throughout your session.

-Because of its portability, the BISSELL Little Green ProHeat Deep Cleaner is also a tool of choice when cleaning car interiors.
-Just make sure to buy extra stain remover upon purchasing this cleaner, because the amount it comes with will be gone after a few cleaning sessions.
+Because of its portability, the BISSELL Little Green ProHeat Deep Cleaner is also a powerful tool for cleaning car interiors.
+Just make sure to buy extra stain remover upon purchasing this cleaner, as we’ve found the included portion is only good for a few cleaning sessions.

 Used For: Washing and sanitizing your hands